freezy/dmd-extensions/README.md

 Also note that currently only 128x32 DMD games are supported, that means no EM games neither Frankenstein which has a different resolution.

+### Pro Pinball Ultra

+In version 1.2.1, Barnstorm Games added support for external hardware through a message queue.
+To get it running, do the following:

+1. Make sure you have `dmdext.exe` in your `PATH`
+2. Copy `ProPinballSlave.bat` to the Pro Pinball installation folder (usually at `%PROGRAMFILES(X86)%\Steam\SteamLibrary\steamapps\common\Pro Pinball Ultra`)
+3. Add the following command line parameters when launching `ProPinball.exe`: `m3 dProPinballSlave`

+Note that this currently works only with the 64-bit version of Pro Pinball.
+32 bit binaries will be provided with a later release.
+If you want to change the options (e.g. show the virtual DMD), edit `ProPinballSlave.bat` and adopt accordingly.

 ## Documentation